SophiaG20/Reading-Notes102/README.md

 #### Growth mindset in my own words

 -A challenge and also the future
+-Growth mindset is essential to enjoying this class Versus failing it -Growth Minset is a journey not a Milestone

+Reminders for me to continue to grow

+1. Put on my oxygen mask first: If Sophia is not okay, I cannot grow
+2. There is help everywhere, I just need to think about why? and then How will come
+3. The universe is on our side: The time is NOW!

 You can use the [editor on GitHub](https://github.com/SophiaG20/reading-notes01-102d40/edit/main/README.md) to maintain and preview the content for your website in Markdown files.